-The Research Fund for Coal and Steel (RFCS) supports research and innovation projects in the areas of coal and steel.
+The Research Fund for Coal and Steel (RFCS) co-finances through grants research and innovation projects in the areas of coal and steel.

 - steel production processes